 Even with a poor credit history you may still be able to get a loan with our bad credit loans tables, specifically designed for those with a poor credit history.

 If you have had problems with credit in the past, or are currently experiencing financial difficulties, you may think that you won’t qualify for a personal or secured loan.

 However, there are loans for bad credit available and here we highlight your choices and the issues you need to consider.

-You may find that you need to apply for a bad credit loan if you have a low credit rating.
+You may find that you need to apply for a bad credit loan if you have a low or poor credit rating.

 This could be the result of missing repayments such as for a credit card, phone contract or mortgage.

 You might also be a victim of having a non-existent credit rating.

 In order to know if you are trustworthy the bank will want to see evidence that you will make all repayments on time, without a credit history this information isn't available to them.

 Compare a wide range of bad credit loans that are suitable for people with poor credit.

 It's very important to be aware of the different types of loans for people with bad credit.
 There are both secured and unsecured loans.